-Individuals and businesses
+Best for: Individuals and businesses

 Many users experience problems in remembering passwords for different platforms and apps, and end up using the same or weak passwords.
 This increases the risk of their accounts getting hacked or their personal information being stolen.

 LastPass is a password manager that removes all the security risks and makes it simpler to manage all the passwords for different platforms and accounts.
-It generates unique and secure passwords, autofill fields securely, and also ensure data is shared in a safe way.
+It generates unique and secure passwords, autofill fields securely, and also ensures data is shared in a safe way.

 If you are wondering whether it is the right choice for you, then this LastPass review will help you in making the right decision.